 - 1/3 C mushrooms, diced small

-- 8 oz cream cheese or soft cashew cheese, cubed
+- 8 oz dairy free cream cheese or soft cashew cheese for paleo option, cubed

 - 1 can full fat coconut milk